classiebit/eventmie-pro-docs/resources/docs/3.0/fullyloaded/onsale-timer.md

 <a name="Set-Tickets-On-Sale"></a>

-## Set Tickets On Sale
+## How to Set Tickets On Sale (Limited Time Offer)

-First, let's create a ticket and follow the below simple steps-

 1. Go to Event Edit Page -> Tickets tab.
-2. Enter Sale Start Date, Sale End Date & Sale Price and hit Save.
+2. Enter the Sale Start Date, Sale End Date, and Sale Price, then click Save.
-3. If you wanna remove ticket from sale, simply make Sale Start Date, Sale End Date & Sale Price empty.
+3. To remove a ticket from sale, simply clear the Sale Start Date, Sale End Date, and Sale Price fields.

 <br>

-In the same way, you can put any of the ticket on-sale.
+You can put any ticket on sale using these steps, creating multiple limited time offers for your events.

 ---